saeyslab/napari-sparrow/docs/vib_compute.md

 ipython kernel install --user --name harpy --display-name "harpy"
 ```

+Now on [https://compute.vib.be](https://compute.vib.be), start a JupyterLab on GPU (select Python 3.10); check the conda environment box; select Mamba as the system wide Conda Module; fill in `harpy` as the name of the Custom Conda Environment.

-We should now be able to run the notebook [load_spatialdata.ipynb](../experiments/load_spatialdata.ipynb) in an interactive session on the VIB compute cluster.
+You should now be able to run the notebook [Harpy_quickstart.ipynb](../docs/tutorials/Harpy_quickstart.ipynb) in an interactive session on the VIB compute cluster.